ministryofjustice/security-guidance/docs/lost-devices-incidents.md

 ## Summary

-Find out more about how to report a security incident [here](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/).
+Find out more about how to [report a security incident](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/).

 ## Contact details